LaSalle—Émard

-LaSalle—Émard was a federal electoral district in the Canadian province of Quebec that was represented in the House of Commons of Canada from 1988 to 2015.
+LaSalle—Émard was a federal electoral district in the Canadian province of Quebec which was represented in the House of Commons from 1988 to 2015.
 Its population in 2001 was 99,767.
 The MP from 1988 to 2008 was Paul Martin, who served as prime minister of Canada from 2003 to 2006.

 As part of redistribution begun in 2012 the riding is now known by its current name and boundaries of LaSalle—Émard—Verdun while the southwestern portion joined the new riding of Dorval—Lachine—LaSalle.

 Geography

 The district included the Montreal borough of LaSalle and the Southwest borough's Ville-Émard and Côte-Saint-Paul neighbourhoods.
 The neighbouring ridings were Notre-Dame-de-Grâce—Lachine, Westmount—Ville-Marie, Jeanne-Le Ber, Brossard—La Prairie and Châteauguay—Saint-Constant.

 Political geography

 Historically, the LaSalle part of the riding was fairly Liberal-leaning, with a few Bloc pockets in the west.
 Meanwhile, Ville-Émard and Côte-Saint-Paul were mostly Bloc areas.
 However, the division was swept over by the NDP surge in the 2011 Canadian federal election.